MMetze/DMHelper/DMHelperDocumentation/DM Helper User's Guide.md

 Clicking the **Roll** button rolls for all creatures as once.
 The color of the roll results is set to green for success and red for failure, reflecting also any advantage or disadvantage.

 If you adjust the hit points of a creature in this dialog, the changes will be directly reflected in the *Combatant List* as well.

+Alternatively, you can use the **Apply Damage** button to apply a single damage to all combatants, dependent on the result of their rolls.
+Full damage is applied to those combatants who  failed on their roll and either half damage or no damage us applied to those who succeeded (depending on whether the *Half Damage* checkbox is checked).

 #### Player's Window
 As long as the *Publish* button is activated, the visible contents of the battle are animated to the *Player's Window*: